metalcarratt/ministry/ls/Hebrews/msg36.md

 - make himself our God and we his people according to the law of life
 - grant us the inward ability to know him in life in an automatic way

+all these things have already been given to us, bequeathed to us, and we just need to enjoy them.